-Epping Forest District Council (the Licensing Authority) is situated in the County of Essex, which contains twelve district or borough councils and two unitary authorities.
+Epping Forest District Council (the Licensing Authority) is situated in the County of Essex, which contains twelve District or Borough Councils and two Unitary Authorities.
 The district has six main centres of population (Buckhurst Hill, Chigwell, Epping, Loughton, Chipping Ongar and Waltham Abbey) and numerous picturesque villages and hamlets, but no natural centre.
 The majority of the district lies within the Metropolitan Green Belt, designed to restrict the spread of London into the Home Counties.

-The district has a population of approximately 131,140 people, making it the sixth largest local authority area in Essex in terms of population size and equates to an estimated increase of 816 since the 2011 census (a rise of 0.63%).
+The district has a population of approximately \135,000 people, making it the eighth largest local authority area in Essex in terms of population size and equates to an estimated increase of 10,300 since the 2011 census (a rise of 8.3%).
 Approximately half of the population live in the southwest of the district (Buckhurst Hill, Chigwell and Loughton).
-Most of the rest of the population live in a mixture of market towns, villages and rural hamlets.
-Epping Forest is similar to the county average for children and young aged 0-15 (18.9%), 16-64 years old (61.4%) and older people aged 65+ (19.6%).
+The remainder live in a mixture of market towns, villages and rural hamlets.
+The demographic of Epping Forest is similar to the county average, for children and young people aged 0-14 (17.4%), 15-64 years old (63%) and older people aged 65+ (19.4%).
 It is predicted that over the next 15 years the age split of the population will change slightly with a small increase in the proportion of older people (20.76%) and a small decrease in the percentage of young people aged 0-17 (18.3%) and residents aged 18-64 (60.9%).